-Since 2014, GeneDx has been detecting copy number variants (CNVs) directly from exome sequencing data using an in-house developed algorithm.1
+Since 2014, GeneDx has been detecting copy number variants (CNVs) directly from exome sequencing data.

-This method can reliably detect most deletions and duplications involving three or more coding exons; smaller deletions or duplications may not be reliably identified.
-All reported CNVs are confirmed by an orthogonal method such as array CGH, MLPA, or PCR and parental confirmations for reportable CNVs are reported without additional charges.
+Our methods can reliably detect most deletions and duplications involving three or more coding exons; smaller deletions or duplications may not be reliably identified.
+All reported CNVs are confirmed by an orthogonal method such as array CGH, MLPA, or PCR.
+Parental confirmations for reportable CNVs are reported without additional charges when a trio is submitted.
 CNV analysis may not be possible in a subset of specimens.
 All Xome-based reports will include whether CNV detection was possible.
 At this time, exome based technology is not a replacement for the sensitivity of exon level aCGH.

 - Large multi-gene chromosomal aberrations